Door Opening Industry

 3. Distinguish the difference between credential and reader types in order to supply the appropriate level of security for the owner.

-4. Understand the capabilities, features and benefits of both a cloud-based software system and an on-site software system.
+4. Explain the capabilities, features and benefits of both a cloud-based software system and an on-site software system.

 Recommended prior learning: Electromechanical Hardware Fundamentals course or equivalent training.